reflectoring/reflectoring.github.io/content/blog/2022/2022-01-18-getting-started-with-spring-boot.md

 The repository pattern is the design pattern that leverages the usage of interfaces for connection to the database.
 The repository interface hides all implementation details of connecting to the database, maintaining the connection, transactions, etc.

-We will show how to create the repository for the entity and explain how we use it.
+Let us look at how to create the repository for the entity and explain how we use it.

 ### Creating the Book Repository
 ```java